circonus/docs/content/circonus/on-premises/installation/installation.md

 one_minute_rollup_since
 : (optional) Informs the `web-frontend` components of when one-minute data collection began.
-If absent, empty, or set to "-1", no one-minute data will be displayed.
-A value of "0" indicates that one-minute data collection has always been enabled.
-Otherwise the value should be set to the UNIX timestamp of when one-minute data collection began.
-Any graph view spanning this event will default to showing five-minute granularity.
+If absent or set to `0`, this indicates that one-minute data has been available from the start.
+Otherwise, the value should be set to the UNIX timestamp of when one-minute data collection began.
+Any graph view spanning this event will default to showing a minimum of five-minute granularity.

 backing_store
 : (optional) Configures the storage format for numeric rollups.
 Acceptable